exasol/exasol-driver-go/README.md

 #### Error Logger

-By default the driver will log warnings and error messages to Std error.
+By default the driver will log warnings and error messages to stderr.
 You can configure a custom error logger with

 ```go
 logger.SetLogger(log.New(os.Stderr, "[exasol] ", log.LstdFlags|log.Lshortfile))